How to Choose Paper for Printing Your Next Project

 It’s essential to ask the right questions before you choose the paper type for printing.
 Will the paper be creased, folded, saddle stitched, or die cut after it is printed?
 Will your finished project be utilized outdoors or indoors?
 Are you looking to print items with environmental considerations in mind?

-Coated Printing Paper – Coated paper can be an excellent choice when print clarity is important or if your project contains high quality photos as found in product sheets, menus, and brochure printing.
+Coated Printing Paper – Coated paper is an excellent choice when print clarity is important or if your project contains high-resolution images as found in product sheets, menus, brochures, or catalogs.
 Glossy coated printing paper offer finishes that have a reflective surface, presenting a rich, satin-like feel.
-Matte coated paper printing will give you a finish that absorbs light, which makes them easier to read in low light situations such as restaurants.
+Matte coated paper absorbs light, reducing glare and making it easier to read in low-light situations.

 Uncoated Printing Paper – Uncoated paper offers a look and feel that seems more natural.
-Some uncoated printing papers have distinct tactile features that emulate a rich, professional statement.
-Uncoated papers are also suitable for business cards, stationery, wedding invitations, or any purpose where presentation is of utmost importance.
+It’s an excellent choice for projects where you want the colors to appear softer and less shiny.
+Uncoated papers are often suitable for business cards, stationery, wedding invitations, or any purpose where a refined presentation is of utmost importance.

-Most of the available natural printing paper, including recycled paper, contain anywhere from 10% to 100% Post Consumer Waste (PCW) paper.
-You can also find some very unique natural printing papers made from 95% sugar cane waste material that are acid-free, and archival safe (meaning they won’t yellow or crumble over time).
-Natural papers can also be quite decorative and are also commonly used for embossed printing.
+Natural printing paper, including recycled paper, is a great option for environmentally conscious print projects.
+They contain anywhere from 10% to 100% Post Consumer Waste (PCW) paper, and some unique options are made from 95% sugar cane waste material.
+These eco-friendly options are acid-free and archival safe, meaning they won’t yellow or crumble over time.
+Their textures can also be quite unique, often lending themselves well to embossed printing.

-For durability and longevity try using synthetic printing paper.
-Synthetic paper (plastic) is most suitable for printing outdoor signage, menus or even notebooks used in the field where moisture or humidity is a concern.
-Synthetic means it’s also water resistant printing paper that won’t tear easily and can be utilized for decal printing and label printing.
+For durability and longevity, try using synthetic printing paper.
+Synthetic paper, a type of plastic paper, is most suitable for printing outdoor signage, menus, or even notebooks used in the field where moisture or humidity is a concern.
+This type of paper is water-resistant and tear-resistant, making it ideal for decal printing and label printing.

 If you still have any questions about how to choose the best paper type for printing, please send us an email.
-You can also call PRI Graphics in Phoenix at 1-602-393-3131 or through our toll free line at 1-877-409-8889.
+You can also call PRI Graphics in Phoenix at 602-393-3131 or through our toll-free line at 1-877-409-8889.
 We will be happy to assist you.